dputhier/pygtftk/README.md

 The gtftk set of Unix command, can be easily extended using a basic plugin architecture.
 All these aspects are covered in the help section.

-While the gtftk program comes with hundreds of unitary and functionnal tests, it is still upon  active development and may thus suffer from bugs that remain to be discovered.
+While the gtftk Unix program comes with hundreds of unitary and functionnal tests, it is still upon  active development and may thus suffer from bugs that remain to be discovered.
 Feel free to post any problem or required enhancement in the issue section of the github repository.

 ## System requirements